joshuanarvaez/travel-mate/README.md

 npm install @material-ui/core @material-ui/icons @material-ui/lab @react-google-maps/api axios google-map-react

 ## What We Learned
-Making API calls with Axios, Google Maps API and geolocations, managing our API's on Google Cloud console and Rapid API console, storing API keys in environment variables, what a deprecated API is and what it means for a project, how to use useEffects, Material UI styled components -  how to override and update styling, theming.
+Making API calls with Axios, Google Maps API and geolocations, managing our API's on Google Cloud console and Rapid API console, storing API keys in environment variables, what a deprecated API is and what it means for a project, how to implement useEffects, Material UI styled components -  how to override and update styling, theming.

 ## Acknowledgements
 Adrian Hajdin - JavascriptMastery JSM